aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/find-or-search-data/find-if-the-cell-value-starts-with-single-quote-mark/_index.md

     std::cout << std::endl;

-    // Check if A1 and A2 has a quote prefix std::cout << "A1 has a quote prefix: " << s1.GetQuotePrefix() << std::endl;
+    // Check if A1 and A2 have a quote prefix std::cout << "A1 has a quote prefix: " << s1.GetQuotePrefix() << std::endl;
     std::cout << "A2 has a quote prefix: " << s2.GetQuotePrefix() << std::endl;